Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: VLMs Are RF Signal Classifiers After Fine‑Tuning

 \subsection{Impact of Number of Classes in VQA}

-We primarily evaluate 10-way classification, but also examine how accuracy scales as the number of distractor classes increases.
-In Fig. \ref{fig:accuracy_vs_num_ways}, we illustrate the classification accuracy versus the number of candidate classes for Qwen2.5-VL-7B-Instruct-RF.
+We primarily evaluate 10-way classification, but also examine how accuracy scales as the number of choices increases.
+Fig. \ref{fig:accuracy_vs_num_ways} shows accuracy versus the number of candidate classes for Qwen2.5-VL-7B-Instruct-RF.
 As expected, the accuracy of all representations decreases as the number of classes increases.
 As observed in other evaluations, joint representation outperforms the others largely with a gain of around \(15\%\) in average while the performance of IQ-only representation slightly dominates the spectrogram-only one.
-The decline is largely driven by hard negatives from the same modulation family that differ only by parameters (e.g., OFDM subcarrier count, QAM constellation size), for which the generic visual encoder produces highly similar features.
-This suggests current image encoder in VLMs lack the fine‑grained discriminative cues needed to separate near‑neighbor classes.
-A promising direction is to pretrain an RF‑aware visual encoder on temporal or spectral views, strengthening fine‑grained discrimination as the number of distractors grows.
+The decline is mainly due to hard negatives from the same modulation family that differ only by parameters (e.g., OFDM subcarrier count, QAM constellation size), for which the generic visual encoder might yield highly similar features.
+This suggests current VLM vision encoders might lack fine‑grained discrimination, motivating future works on pretraining RF-aware visual encoder on temporal and spectral views.